Bottleneck Profiles and Discrete Prokhorov Metrics for Persistence Diagrams: Bottleneck Profiles

 Let $M\subset E$ be a matching of maximal cardinality.
-Observe that such a matching corresponds to a bijection $\eta \colon X \to Y$ maximizing $|\{x \colon d(x,\eta(x))\le t\}|$.
+Observe that such a matching corresponds to a bijection $\eta \colon X \to Y$ maximizing $\lvert\{x \colon d(x,\eta(x))\le t\}\rvert$.

-To estimate the runtime of this algorithm, let $n = |X|+|Y|$.
+To estimate the run-time of this algorithm, let $n = \vert X\vert+\vert Y\vert$.
 We solve the unweighted maximum cardinality bipartite matching problem using the Hopcroft-Karp algorithm \cite{hopcroft_n52_1973}.
+Let us briefly recall this classical algorithm.
+The algorithm extends a partial matching $M$ until it reaches a maximum one.
+It achieves this by augmenting paths: A path $p$ that starts at an unmatched vertex in $U$ and ending at an unmatched vertex in $V$ such that edges from $U$ to $V$ are not in $M$ but edges from $V$ to $U$ are.
+Removing edges from $p\cap M$ from the matching and instead inserting edges from $p\cap(E\setminus M)$ increases the size of $M$ by one.
+The Hopcroft-Karp algorithm finds vertex-disjoint augmenting paths in $O(n^2)$ via the so-called \textit{layer subgraph}, which is constructed via a depth-first search in $O(n^2)$.
+After extending the matching using all these augmenting paths, the algorithm starts over.
+The algorithm terminates after $O(\sqrt{n})$ of these iterations.

-While this takes $O(n^{2.5})$ in the worst case, we perform a variant which exploits the geometric nature of the setting, as suggested in \cite{Efrat2001Geometry}.
-To build the layer graph, we do not perform DFS but a neighbor search based on a kD tree.
-Deletion and insertion in this data structure take $O(\sqrt{n})$ (\cite[p.
-1.4:8]{Kerber2017Geometry}).
-Hence, finding the alternating paths in one layered graph takes $O(n^{1.5})$.
-This needs to be done $O(\sqrt{n})$ times in order to find a matching of maximum cardinality \cite{hopcroft_n52_1973}.
-In conclusion, we find the following: \begin{prop} Let $X, Y$ be finite persistence diagrams and denote $n = |X|+|Y|$.
-The value of the bottleneck profile $D_{X,Y}(t)$ can be computed in $O(n^2)$. \end{prop}
+While this consequently takes $O(n^{2.5})$ in the worst case, we perform a variant which exploits the geometric nature of the setting, as suggested in \cite{Efrat2001Geometry}.
+Instead of building the layer graph explicitly, one can use a geometric data structure that allows for querying neighbors within a given distance, as well as removing points.
+Following \cite{Kerber2017Geometry}, k-d trees achieve this requiring $O(\sqrt{n})$ for either of the two operations.
+Consequently, as noted by \cite{Kerber2017Geometry} and \cite{Efrat2001Geometry}, our variant of the Hopcroft-Karp algorithm runs in $O(n^2)$.
+Summarizing, we find the following: \begin{prop} Let $X, Y$ be finite persistence diagrams and denote $n = \vert X\vert +\vert Y\vert $.
+The value of the bottleneck profile at $t$, $D_{X,Y}(t)$, can be computed in $O(n^2)$. \end{prop}

+\begin{rem} Using k-d trees is useful in practice, but does not yield optimal theoretical run-times.
+Indeed, the more sophisticated data structure from \cite{Efrat2001Geometry}, Section 5.1, can be constructed in $O(n \log(n))$.
+The two relevant operations on it require $O(\log(n))$, so that the bottleneck profile could be evaluated in $O(n^{1.5}\log(n))$ using this method. \end{rem}

-\begin{rem} Instead of using Hopcroft-Karp, one can regard the matching problem as an LP.
+\begin{rem} Instead of using Hopcroft-Karp, one can regard the matching problem as a linear program.
 For each $x \in X$ and $y\in Y$, we have a binary variable $f_{xy}$ indicating whether the edge from $x$ to $y$ is in the matching.
 The coefficients (the cost of the edge) are given by

 The objective is

 \end{rem}